-46.18.
-Record of Decisions of the Cabinet
+18. Record of Decisions of the Cabinet

-46.1.18.1.
+- 18.1.
 After any meeting of the Cabinet or any of its Committees or Sub-Committees, whether held in public or private, the Monitoring Officer or their nominee, or, where no officer was present, the person presiding at the meeting, will produce as soon as practicable an electronic record of every decision taken at that meeting.
-The record will include the following:

-46.1.1.18.1.1. aA record of the decision including the date it was made;

-46.1.2.18.1.2. aA record of the reasons for the decision;

-46.1.3.18.1.3. dDetails of any alternative options considered and rejected by the decision taker;

-46.1.4.18.1.4. aA record of any conflict of interest relating to the matter decided which is declared by any member of the body making the decision; and
+The record will include the following: - 18.1.1. a record of the decision including the date it was made; - 18.1.2. a record of the reasons for the decision; - 18.1.3. details of any alternative options considered and rejected by the decision taker; - 18.1.4. a record of any conflict of interest relating to the matter decided which is declared by any member of the body making the decision; and

-46.1.5.18.1.5. iIn respect of any declared conflict of interest, a note of any dispensation granted by the Monitoring Officer.
+The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012, (S.12) 18.1.5. in respect of any declared conflict of interest, a note of any dispensation granted by the Monitoring Officer.

-47.19.
-Cabinet Meetings relating to matters which are not Key Decisions
+19. Cabinet Meetings relating to matters which are not Key Decisions